framely/community/docs/reference/providers/postgrest.md

 ![deploy postgres provider](/images/provider/postgrest/sql-deploy.png)

-When the **Deploy** button is triggered, OpenCUI platform will update the table structure in the corresponding hosted database.
+When the **Deploy backend** button is triggered, OpenCUI platform will update the table structure in the corresponding hosted database.
 Then, you can log in to the backoffice to access the actual data source through Postgres provider configuration information.

-1. Switch to **Configuration** area, then you can get the configuration information.
+1. Switch to **Settings** tab, then in the **Backoffice** section, you can get the configuration information.
 2. Copy and paste the **URL** to your browser, use **Admin Email** and **Admin Password** to log in to backoffice.

 ![configuration](/images/provider/postgrest/configuration.png)